25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Linked_List.md

 1. Data field(s): Data of any data-type

 2. Link (pointer): An address field (usually named next) of type pointer.
-It will store the address of next node.
+It will store the address of next node

 ### Operations